SamDaQueen/SamDaQueen/README.md

 ## Samreen Reyaz Ansari (Sam) [![Linkedin](https://i.stack.imgur.com/gVE0j.png)](https://www.linkedin.com/in/samreen-ansari/)

+> #### About Me 👩‍💻
-A cool Software Engineer with 3+ years of experience who loves playing video games! 💻❤️ <br>
+_Hello there, I'm Sam, a cool Software Engineer with 3+ years of experience who loves playing video games! 💻❤️ I specialize in Mobile and Web Development, with an interest and projects in AI, CNN and Robotics.
+I recently graduated with a Master's degree in Computer Science from Northeastern University.
+My goal is to keep learning new technologies and use my skills and knowledge to create innovative and efficient solutions, and of course, fun projects!_
+ <br><br>
 Welcome to my GitHub page!
-Here you'll find a collection of my projects, skills, and experiences as a passionate software developer.
+Here you'll find a collection of my projects, skills, and experiences.
 I'm currently looking for my next full-time SDE opportunity.
 Feel free to explore and get in touch! <br>
 ![](https://komarev.com/ghpvc/?username=SamDaQueen) <br>

-> #### About Me 👩‍💻
-_Hello there, I'm Sam, a Software Engineer specializing in Mobile and Web Development, with an interest and projects in AI, CNN and Robotics.
-I recently graduated with a Master's degree in Computer Science from Northeastern University.
-My goal is to keep learning new technologies and use my skills and knowledge to create innovative and efficient solutions, and of course, fun projects!_

 ```golang
 func main() {